Short Courses

 Course Requirements: You will need a computer with administrator access (to install R and RStudio software before attending the course).

-Location: This workshop will be delivered in person and online
+Location: This workshop will be delivered in person ONLY!

 You will receive a certificate of completion for the course.